Domain Boundary Condition Types¶

 Note that no keyword is needed for a periodic boundary, here only the

-specification in geometry.is_periodic
+specification in geometry.is_periodic is needed.

 Each of these types of physical boundary condition has a mapping to a mathematical boundary condition for each type; this is summarized in the table below.